Bruno Rey

-Bruno Rey (1935–2019), a Swiss industrial designer is best known for the Rey chair model 3300, one of the most successful Swiss chairs of all time.
-Over the course of five decades, it has been sold over 1.5 million times and can be found in many residential as well as public spaces.
+Bruno Rey (1935–2019) was a Swiss industrial designer, best known for the Rey chair model 3300, one of the most successful Swiss chairs of all time.
 Over the course of his career, Rey built and rebuilt many other diverse projects.
 He designed rooms and exhibitions, like the control room at the Mühleberg Nuclear Power Plant in the Canton of Berne; designed gardens and plant containers made from fiber cement for the company Eternit AG.
-In addition to other industrial design products, Rey devoted himself to buildings and interior design.